satheeshv87/Javascript/README.md

 In this project explored JavaScript, d3.js to render dyanmic content in web.
 Also, added options to filter the data to be displayed

 Search section, containing a Search by drop down with Date, City, State, Country and Shape as options.

+## Search options
 ![Search](https://user-images.githubusercontent.com/22437603/63220197-9867e180-c150-11e9-9a26-50c27e3ba3aa.PNG)

 ## Search by Date